vishvAsa/AgamaH/AryaH/hinduism/branches/shAktaH/yoginIhRdayam/padoux-jeanty/2_encounter_in_the_mantra.md

 As we shall see, the six symbolic interpretations of the *śrīvidyā* give mainly the esoteric meanings to be extracted from it, but they also describe meditative and yoga practices to be followed so as to experiment in mind and body the purport and power of the mantra.
 The interpretations given by the YH are in some cases complex and far-fetched.
 The most obscure and diffi

-cult to understand fully, even with the help of Amṛ tānanda’s \(or Bhāskararāya’s\) commentary, are the “natural” \( *bhāvārtha* \) meaning \( *śl* .
+cult to understand fully, even with the help of Amṛtānanda’s \(or Bhāskararāya’s\) commentary, are the “natural” \( *bhāvārtha* \) meaning \( *śl* .

 16–25\) and the “traditional” \( *saṁpradāya* \) meaning \( *śl* .
 26–48a\).
 The other ones are more briefl y expounded.

-Although the explanations given are entirely based on the syllabic pattern of the *śrīvidyā* , neither the YH nor Amṛ tānanda’s Dīpikā gives its syllabic composition, its “extraction” \( *udhāra* \) 4 .
+Although the explanations given are entirely based on the syllabic pattern of the *śrīvidyā* , neither the YH nor Amṛtānanda’s Dīpikā gives its syllabic composition, its “extraction” \( *udhāra* \) 4 .
 It is clear, however, that for the YH, the *vidyā* is—as we noted in the introduction—in the so-called *hādi* form, namely its fi fteen syllables, shared out into three groups called *kū ṭ a* \(or sometimes *bīja* \): *HA SA KA LA HRīṂ • HA SA HA KA LA HRīṂ *

 *• SA KA LA HRīṂ . *